Heritage Crafts

 Taxidermy

-The preservation of the skin of an animal which is modelled onto a body form to create a lifelike representation of the living animal.
+The preservation of the skin of an animal which is modelled onto a sculpted form of the animal's muscular structure to create a lifelike representation of the living animal.
 This includes the replication of fish, reptiles and amphibians by casting the actual animal.

 This craft uses products derived from animals – please read our ethical sourcing statement.